 First make sure you have the right tools in the kitchen to do the job.
 I like to make sure we have sharp knives and other kitchen gadgets that help me save time and help me make my preparations quicker.

 For example, using a mandolin to slice your vegetables rather than hand cutting them.
 Another helpful tool is a food processor with a grating attachment to grate cheese quicker.
 Anything you can use to take a minute or two off your time in the kitchen, the better!

 Tip #2 Batch Cook and Prep Your Ingredients

 Sundays are usually the best day to do this in our house, if you’re trying to save some money for a family, you probably buy your ingredients in bulk.

 Pre-cooking grains, and sometimes even your meat to reheat on a super lazy dinner night can help.
 I normally use this day to chop my onions, peppers, and any vegetables that are going to be thrown in dinner, then store them in containers in the fridge!

-Look I get it, the kids are running around the house and everyone just got home from a long day, and sometimes all you want to do is just through some frozen nuggets in the oven and call it a dinner!
+I get it, the kids are running around the house and everyone just got home from a long day.
+And we are tired.
+Sometimes all you want to do is just throw some frozen nuggets in the oven and call it a dinner!

-There’s nothing wrong with that, and you can easily take advantage of the time saved by putting some extra love and creativity into the meal by whipping up a fast and delicious side or even reimagining the frozen ingredients!
+There’s nothing wrong with that, and we do it often.
+You can easily take advantage of the time saved by putting some extra love and creativity into the meal by whipping up a fast and delicious side.
+Or you can even reimagine the frozen ingredients into something new.